 More details about the submission process will be released here prior to July 1, 2021.

 A brief KiTS21 satellite event at MICCAI 2021 in Strasbourg, France (knock on wood) will be held on either September 27 or October 1, 2021.
 The top-5 scoring teams will be invited to give oral presentations and receive certificates, and the #1 team will be awarded a prize (yet to be announced).

 I have a question about the rules.
 Where should I ask it?

 The Discourse Forum is the best place to ask questions about the rules.

 I found a problem with the data.
 Where should I post it?

-Unlike 2019, discuss issues with the data on the Discourse Forum.
+Unlike 2019, we'd prefer that you discuss issues with the data on the Discourse Forum.
 We want to make sure these issues are discussed where participants are most likely to see them.

 Are companies allowed to compete in KiTS21?